 I was a hundred percent with the Step-Empress during her final scene with Wei Yingluo when she asked her, “Between those two men, who do you truly love?”
 Because while I realize that things are never that cut-and-dry in real life, I had hoped we’d get some sort of an answer, what’s with Yanxi Palace being a fictional drama and all.

 It’s not a matter of wanting Wei Yingluo to end up with one over the other either.
-I just want to know: Did she love them both?
+I just want to know: Does she love them both?
 Did she have romantic feelings for Fuca Fuheng that passed once she became the Emperor’s consort?
-Or had she held a candle for her first love interest throughout all these episodes?
-Did she feel romantic love for the Emperor?
+Or has she been holding a candle for her first love interest throughout all these years?
+Does she feel romantic love for the Emperor?
 Guilt?
 A combination of both?
-Did she love neither in the end?
+Does she love neither in the end?

 A part of me recognizes that the ambiguity of Wei Yingluo’s true feelings is likely the point.
 Romantic love is never a priority for her.
 Whether or not she knows her feelings herself is moot.
-Even so, I was disappointed that we never got to find out as the audience.
+Even so, I’m disappointed that we never got to find out as the audience.